ebuchman/blog/content/posts/velocity.md

 system.[^central-banks]

 We can think about this in terms of the Equation of Exchange, `MV = PQ`.
-If we want economic growth (increased output, `Q`), then we will need either a greater money supply (`M`), greater velocity (`V`), or lower prices (`P`).
+If we want economic growth (increased output, `Q`), then we will need a greater money supply (`M`), greater velocity (`V`), lower prices (`P`), or some combination thereof.
 Much of the economic growth associated with technological innovation appears as lower prices.
-But deflation in the general price level (and especially in wages) has its own host of problems, and we have been targeting for decades a positive inflation rate.[^ngdp] Hence much of the accommodation for economic growth has come from increases in the money supply, primarily in the form of bank loans.[^loans] But what if instead we could enable economic growth by increasing velocity?
+But deflation in the general price level (and especially in wages) has its own host of problems, and we have been targeting for decades a positive inflation rate.[^ngdp] Hence, much of the accommodation for economic growth seems to come from increases in the money supply, primarily in the form of bank loans.[^loans] But what if instead we could enable economic growth by increasing velocity?